chance-alvarado/tweet-collector/README.md

 # tweet-collector
 Script to collect tweets from a specified location during a set time period.

-The purpose of this script is to provide and easy work-around to Twitter's request limits for multi-day searches and simplify writing such data to a file. **This script acts an extension of [Dmitry Mottl](https://pypi.org/user/Mottl/)'s library [GetOldTweets3](https://pypi.org/project/GetOldTweets3/).
+The purpose of this script is to provide an easy work-around to Twitter's request limits for multi-day searches and simplify writing such data to a file. **This script acts an extension of [Dmitry Mottl](https://pypi.org/user/Mottl/)'s library [GetOldTweets3](https://pypi.org/project/GetOldTweets3/).
 Please see this library's documentation for more general Twitter scraping scenarios.**

 ---